Updated on December 17th, 2020

 - Stand while you work

 Although working a desk job can pose additional challenges when you’re trying to stay active, standing up while you work can help your body burn additional hundreds or even thousands of calories a day!
 You may not have access to a standing desk, but you can prop your computer up on top of a stack of books or work at your kitchen island while you stand for short periods of time.
-Standing instead of sitting may seem like a small change to make but on top of the calorie-burning benefits, the muscle activity from standing while you work is also associated with reduced risk for stroke and heart attack.
+Standing instead of sitting may seem like a small change to make but on top of the calorie-burning benefits, the muscle activity from standing while you work is also associated with a reduced risk for stroke and heart attack.

 - Take frequent activity breaks